World traveler Clown Tom Bolton

-This is a photo from the Plaza de Mayo in front of the Presidential palace in Buenos Aires.
+This was a demonstration on the Plaza de Mayo in front of the Presidential palace in Buenos Aires.
 During the repression by the military regime 1976 – 1983, many of the mothers of the “disappeared” came here to protest.
 Known as the Mothers of the Plaza de Mayo, some were still coming and protesting that the government account for the missing people, which were usually murdered for possible left-wing leanings.
 A good friend of mine grew up in Buenos Aires in that time and mentioned that just having long hair and looking a bit alternative could lead to arrest and eventual death.

 La Boca, Buenos Aires